top of page

 News

-Mar 22, 2024—Carter Boyd and Emily Ellis win best research presentation at the 2024 Graduate Student Research Symposium.
+Mar 22, 2024—Carter Boyd and Emily Ellis win Best Research Presentation at the 2024 Virginia Tech Geosciences Graduate Research Symposium.
 John Morgan wins best sculpture for his fish masterpiece.
 Congratulations, Carter, Emily and John!

 Mar 21, 2024—GRG grads Molly Stroud, Carter Boyd, Emily Ellis, Hana Thurman, and Luisana Rodriguez Sequeira give talks on their research projects at the 2024 VT Geosciences Graduate Student Research Symposium.
 Lab alum, John Morgan, also enters his large fish sculpture.
 Great representation by the GRG at GSRS, well done grads!